ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 {{groupcomm_requirements}} compiles the list of requirements for this application profile of ACE and how they are fulfilled, consistent with the list of requirements defined in {{Section A of RFC9594}}.

-# Getting Authorisation to Join a Pub-Sub security group {#authorisation}
+# Getting Authorisation to Join a Pub-Sub Security Group {#authorisation}

 {{message-flow}} provides a high level overview of the message flow for a Client getting authorisation to join a group.
 Square brackets denote optional steps.
 The message flow is expanded in the subsequent sections.